mchung94/pyramid-solver/README.md

 2. Depth First Search with prioritized moves: I was thinking along the lines of assigning ranks to potential moves, like removing two table cards is better than removing one table card plus a card on the deck, or removing a King.
 Sometimes this helps Depth First Search find non-optimal solutions really fast.
 But this still had worst-case performance that was very slow.
 3. Instead of detecting and avoiding repeated states, detect and avoid "similar" states and look for non-optimal solutions.
 For example instead of checking if the table/deck/waste/cycle were all exactly the same, what if pyramid-solver only checked if the table cards and the top cards of the deck and waste pile were all the same, even though the cards under the top were different?
 I had some impressive results for some decks, but it can fail to find a solution even though one exists.
 4. Iterative Deepening Depth First Search - this conserves memory compared to Breadth First Search but I was more concerned with speed.
 However, I did use Depth-Limited search in a solution verification program to check pyramid-solver, to verify that no shorter solution exists.
-5. I spent way too much time evaluation possible representations for cards (as symbols, strings, class instances, structs, integers, single characters, conses holding rank and suit), but in the end, it didn't matter because of precalculation.
+5. I spent way too much time evaluating possible representations for cards (as symbols, strings, class instances, structs, integers, single characters, conses holding rank and suit), but in the end, it didn't matter because of precalculation.
 6. I was inspired by the article [Solving Every Sudoku Puzzle](http://norvig.com/sudoku.html) to try constraint propagation for unwinnable state detection.
 I tried using a basic strategy of "if there is only one card available to remove a table card, remove that card as a possibility for its peers of the same rank".
 But the additional processing slowed it down overall, so I stopped investigating it because I currently don't have a lot of good ideas on additional constraint strategies to propagate.

 ## Fixing Performance Issues